rust-lang/rustc-perf/collector/README.md

 To self-profile a local build:
 ```
-./target/release/collector --output-repo $OUTPUT_DIR --self-profile \
+./target/release/collector --db $DATABASE --self-profile \
-    bench_local $PROFILER --rustc $RUSTC --cargo $CARGO $ID
+    bench_local --rustc $RUSTC --cargo $CARGO $ID
 ```

 Then view the results the same way as for the `bench_local` subcommand.

 To profile a local build with a different profiler:
 ```
-./target/release/collector --output-repo $OUTPUT_DIR \
+./target/release/collector profile $PROFILER \
-    profile $PROFILER --rustc $RUSTC --cargo $CARGO $ID
+    --output $OUTPUT_DIR --rustc $RUSTC --cargo $CARGO $ID
 ```

+This is similar to the `bench_local` subcommand, with a couple of exceptions.
+First, `$OUTPUT_DIR` is a directory in which the output will be placed.
+If the directory doesn't exist, it will be created.

-All the parts of this command are the same as for the `bench_local` subcommand, except that `$PROFILER` is one of the following.
+Second, `$PROFILER` is one of the following.
 - `self-profile`: Profile with rustc's `-Zself-profile`.
   - **Purpose**.
 This gives multiple high-level views of compiler performance, in both tabular and graphical form.